Belvidere Assembly Plant

-The Belvidere Assembly Plant (BVAP), a currently idled automobile production facility, will reopen in 2027 to build Jeep Cherokees and Compasses.
+The Belvidere Assembly Plant (BVAP), a currently idled automobile production facility, is slated for production of the next-generation Jeep Cherokee in the second half of 2029.
 Stellantis North America, who own and operate the plant, announced in October 2025 that they are investing $600 million in restarting production at the facility.
 The factory opened in 1965 in Belvidere, Illinois, United States, and last assembled the Jeep Cherokee in 2023.

 History

 The factory was built in 1964 and 1965 in the south part of Belvidere, Illinois, adjacent to U.S. Route 20.
-The first production line vehicle was made on July 7, 1965, assembling the new Chrysler C platform vehicles.
+The first production line vehicle was made on 7 July 1965, assembling the new Chrysler C platform vehicles.

-Less than 2 years after it opened, the plant was affected by an F4 tornado on April 21, 1967, which passed nearby.
+Less than 2 years after it opened, the plant was affected by an F4 tornado on 21 April 1967, which passed nearby.
 While the plant was not directly hit, 300 new cars and 100 employee cars were destroyed.

 The Belvidere Assembly Plant is adjacent to the Chrysler-operated Belvidere Satellite Stamping Plant.
 The stamping plant produces sheet metal parts for the production line.
 The factory has 5300000 sqft of floor space over 280 acre of land, and had produced 5.9 million vehicles by the end of the 1993 model year.

 In 2006, the factory became the first Chrysler plant to use a body shop consisting entirely of robotics.
 The 780 robots in the body shop could make necessary tool changes automatically, within a 47-second cycle time.
 The factory is capable of building three models of vehicles as well as test-building a fourth vehicle.

 The Simulation (SIM) Room comprises 38000 sqft of the factory and is used to create a miniature production process and to test the layout of job stations, and creating standard work instructions.
 A two-foot grid is painted on the floor to measure dimensions and employee walk-time during simulated production and efficiency modeling.

 In October 2010, it was announced that $600 million were to be invested into the Belvidere Assembly Plant in preparation for 2012 model year vehicles to be built there.
 The Dodge Dart (PF) was announced in December 2011 to be built at the plant.